The Best Ligature for Alto Saxophone: Comparison Review

 It doesn't have specific pressure points, rather, it's like taking duct tape to your saxophone reed.

 For best results, don't tighten the ligature too tight in either case, which is a key factor.
-Learning precise tightening comes with time.
+Tightening the ligature too tight hinders the vibrational potential of the bamboo itself.
+Learning optimal ligature tightening comes with time.

 Worthless Ligatures